March 9, 2021

 |

-You can upload webP images in WordPress without any plugin.
+You can upload webp images in WordPress without the help of a plugin.

 If you use .jpg and .png images in your WordPress posts, the page loading time is slower compared to JPEG 200 or WebP format.